 Find ‘Flamenco Queen’ bulbs available from Burpee.

-Bright and jolly, ‘Red Lion’ is the epitome of Christmas amaryllis perfection.
-Saturated true red petals are the perfect contrast to the evergreen of the season.
+Bright and jolly, ‘Grand Diva’ is the epitome of Christmas amaryllis perfection.
+Saturated deep red petals are the perfect contrast to the evergreen of the season.

-You can also find red-blooming waxed amaryllis bulbs available from Dutch Grown.
+You can also find red-blooming waxed amaryllis bulbs available from Eden Brothers.

 Wax colors are available in a variety of styles, and flowers are of an unspecified red variety.
 A wire base allows the waxed bulb to be set on any flat surface – no need for a pot!